apache/incubator-pegasus-website/_docs/en/api/redis.md

 ## Configuration

-The configuration file rules for Redis Proxy follow [Configurations](/administration/config), refer to the [example](https://github.com/apache/incubator-pegasus/blob/master/src/redis_protocol/proxy/config.ini).
+The configuration file rules for Redis Proxy follow [Configurations](/administration/config), referring to the [example](https://github.com/apache/incubator-pegasus/blob/master/src/redis_protocol/proxy/config.ini).

 There are several unique configuration items in Proxy that need to be noted: